-The Council of Financial Regulators (CFR) released a framework in December 2020 that is used to build red team scenarios to test the level of Australian financial services industry’s cyber resilience.
-A proactive stance to cyber security is required to maintain information security capability that commensurates with the size and extent of the threats its information assets face.
+The Council of Financial Regulators (CFR) released a framework in December 2020 that can be used to build Red Team scenarios to test the level of Australian financial services industry’s cyber resilience.
+A proactive stance to cyber security is required to maintain information security capabilities that commensurate with the size and extent of the threats its information assets face.

-The Cyber Operational Resilience Intelligence-led Exercises (CORIE) framework is a pilot programme of exercises that will mimic the Tactics, Techniques and Procedures (TTPs) of real-life adversaries, creating and utilising tools, and using techniques that may not have been anticipated and planned for.
-Also known as red team exercises, these help Financial Institutions(FI) stay competitive and secure by leveraging an unbiased view, and by third-party providers mimicking real-world Advanced Persistent Threats (APTs).
+The Cyber Operational Resilience Intelligence-led Exercises (CORIE) framework is a pilot programme of exercises that will mimic the Tactics, Techniques and Procedures (TTPs) of real-life adversaries, creating and utilising tools, and using techniques that may not have been anticipated or planned for.
+Also known as Red Team exercises, these help Financial Institutions(FI) stay competitive and secure by leveraging an unbiased view, and by third-party providers mimicking real-world Advanced Persistent Threats (APTs).

 The pilot program will focus on the following objectives:

 • Provide data and information to inform relevant Australian Regulators of systemic weaknesses that may present a risk to the integrity of the Australian financial markets and financial system.